 Instead of being published in a usual manga magazine, “Konketsuji Rika” was published in the pop culture magazine “Weekly Myojo”.
 The manga would prove massively popular and would be published until 1973, amassing a total of 214 chapters.
 It is clear the manga would have a large influence on sukeban cinema with almost every Toei film relying on the reform school trope, as well as many other facets of the sukeban character started by the manga.

 After middling success with their first sukeban film “Girl Boss: Broken Justice”, Nikkatsu would go on to make another film “Cruelty of Women’s Lynch Law”.
 This follow-up proved extremely popular, as did their lead actress Meiko Kaji (then still going by the name Masako Ota) and a year later the massive “Girl Boss: Stray Cat Rock” would be realised as a result.
-Alongside Nikkatsu, the struggling Daiei (then co-owned by Nikkatsu after bankruptcy) would release their own line of sukeban-inspired films called “Highschool Student Boss”.
+Alongside Nikkatsu, the struggling Daiei (who were partnered with Nikkatsu at the time) would release their own line of sukeban-inspired films called “Highschool Student Boss”.
 Toei finding themselves outside of this newly emerging genre found it necessary to compete and produced their own film named “Three Pretty Devils“.
 This would lack the unique style and substance of Toei’s later films in the genre and seems to have been rushed out to fill a gap in the market, largely copying Nikkatsu’s offerings- or perhaps test the waters before committing too much time and money to an unexplored emerging genre.

 “Delinquent Girl Boss” starts out in a reform school where we are introduced to Reiko Oshida’s character as well as the girls who would later form her gang.
 This starting feels straight out of the “Konketsuji Rika” manga, and for the rest of the film Reiko is very much the protagonist who we follow throughout, not too dissimilar to Rika.
 This focus on a singular protagonist really set Toei apart from Nikkatsu and probably made it easier to market.
 Nikkatsu’s films (as well as “Three Pretty Devils“) made the entire gang the protagonist with no member truly standing out from the ensemble.
 With “Delinquent Girl Boss“, there is no doubt that Reiko is the main character and the glamourous Reiko Oshida would feature front and centre on the posters for the three remaining films of the franchise.